-However, even with the approximating extreme-value distributions, there remains a difficulty, because the parameters of the extreme-value distributions depend upon the queueing processes, and thus the model data, in a complicated way.
+However, even with the approximating extremevalue distributions, there remains a difficulty, because the parameters of the extreme-value distributions depend upon the queueing processes, and thus the model data, in a complicated way.
 Berger and Whitt [6] proposed ways to circumvent this difficulty through appropriate approximations for the key parameters.
 In particular, Berger and Whitt [6] developed and evaluated several heuristic approximations for extreme values of queueing processes over large time intervals.
-One of these approximations combined the extreme-value limit for reflected Brownian motion (RBM), established in [6], with an approximation of the queueing process by RBM, which separately can be justified by familiar heavy-traffic limit theorems.
+One of these approximations combined the extreme-value limit for reflected Brownian motion (RBM), established in [6], with an approximation of the queueing processes by RBM, which separately can be justified by familiar heavy-traffic limit theorems.

-Our purpose here to to establish double limits that determine regions in which the overall approximation in [6] is asymptotically correct.
-For this purpose, we construct a sequence of queueing systems indexed by n in which the traffic intensities ρ_n approach 1 from below as $n \to \infty$.
+Our purpose here is to establish double limits that determine regions in which the overall approximation in [6] is asymptotically correct.
+For this purpose, we construct a sequence of queueing system indexed by n in which the traffic intensities ρ_n approach 1 from below as $n \to \infty$.
 The length of the interval over which the maximum is taken, t_n , must also approach infinity, but neither too quickly nor too slowly.
-We need $(1-\rho_n)^2 t_n \to \infty$ as $n \to \infty$ to have the relevant time in RBM go to infinity, but we also need to impose conditions on how fast t_n grows.
+We need $(1 - \rho_n)^2 t_n \to \infty$ as $n \to \infty$ to have the relevant time in RBM go to infinity, but we also need to impose conditions on how fast t_n grows.
 These conditions allow the limit to hold even when the normalized maximum wait fails to have the customary extreme-value limit as $t \to \infty$ for fixed ρ .

 Our principal tools are strong approximation theorems, as in Csörgö and Révész [10].
 Strong approximations were used in a similar way to study extreme values associated with sliding window flow control schemes, or scan statistics, in Berger and Whitt [5].
-A concrete application of these extreme-value approximations is to compare alternative traffic descriptors in emerging high-speed communication networks; see Berger and Whitt [7].
+A concrete application of these extremevalue approximations is to compare alternative traffic descriptors in emerging high-speed communication networks; see Berger and Whitt [7].

-The specific process we consider is the sequence of waiting times in the GI/G/1 queue (so that t_n above should be an integer), but the argument extends easily to other processes and models, given that corresponding strong approximations hold; e.g., see Horváth [6] and Phillipp and Stout [13].
+The specific process we consider is the sequence of waiting times in the GI/G/1 queue (so that t_n above should be an integer), but the argument extends easily to other processes and models, given that corresponding strong approximations hold; e.g., see [11, 17].
 The corresponding limit for the discrete queue-length process is interesting because no extreme-value limit holds for each fixed ρ .
-See Iglehart [14], Leadbetter, Lindgren and Rootzén [12] for background on the basic extreme-value theory.
-Theorem 2.1 of Horváth [6] provides a strong approximation for the queue length process.
+See [12, 14, 16] for background on the basic extreme-value theory.
+Theorem 2.1 of Horváth [11] provides a strong approximation for the queue length process.

-Different heavy-traffic limits for extreme values of queueing processes follow easily from the continuous mapping theorem and related arguments in the cases $(1-\rho_n)\sqrt{t_n} \rightarrow c$ or $\rho_n \rightarrow \rho > 1$ as $n \rightarrow \infty$; see Section 6 of Whitt [20].
+Different heavy-traffic limits for extreme values of queueing processes follow easily from the continuous mapping theorem and related arguments in the cases $(1-\rho_n)\sqrt{t_n} \to c$ or $\rho_n \to \rho > 1$ as $n \to \infty$; see [20, Section 6].
 We will review the first case below.
 The case of $\rho = 1$ is treated in Theorem 9.1 of Iglehart and Whitt [13].
-Previous related work on heavy-traffic extreme-value limits for queues has been done by Serfozo [18,19] and McCormick and Park [15].
-See Berger and Whitt [6] for a numerical evaluation of the approximation through comparisons with simulations.
+Previous related work on heavy-traffic extreme-value limits for queues has been done by Serfozo [18, 19] and McCormick and Park [15].
+See [6] for a numerical evaluation of the approximation through comparisons with simulations.